- Motorola Professor Emeritus of Electrical and Computer Engineering

 B.A.
 Physics, Northwestern University, 1983

-Dr. Miles N. Wernick is the Motorola Endowed Chair Professor of Electrical and Computer Engineering, Professor of Biomedical Engineering, and Director of IIT's Medical Imaging Research Center (MIRC).
-Dr. Wernick has diverse research interests related to medical imaging, image processing, predictive technologies, and crime analysis.
+Miles N. Wernick is the Motorola Endowed Chair Professor of Electrical and Computer Engineering, Professor of Biomedical Engineering, and Director of Illinois Institute of Technology's Medical Imaging Research Center (MIRC).
+Wernick has diverse research interests related to medical imaging, image processing, predictive technologies, and crime analysis.